-The diagram below illustrates how the to use the views to see the current SP, PV and Output values, along with the other PID addresses.
-Refer to the Loop Table Definitions page 8-20 for details of each word in the table.
+The diagram on the following page illustrates how the to use the views to see the current SP, PV and Output values, along with the other PID addresses.
+Refer to the Loop Table Definitions page 8-21 for details of each word in the table.
 This is also a good data type reference for each word in the table.